Blog Post 186 – The Seventies Witch

 -CoryExplore posts in the same categories: Blog, General Information, History & Lore

-Tags: 70s, academic, America, American, american horror story, coven, fashion, glamor, history, magic, modern magic, Myrtle Snow, new world witchery, recommendations, Satanic panic, Satanism, seventies, witch, witchcraft, witcheryYou can skip to the end and leave a response.
-Pinging is currently not allowed.
+Tags: 70s, academic, America, American, american horror story, coven, fashion, glamor, history, magic, modern magic, Myrtle Snow, new world witchery, recommendations, Satanic panic, Satanism, seventies, witch, witchcraft, witcheryBoth comments and pings are currently closed.